apache/iotdb/service-rpc/rpc-changelist.md

 # 0.10.0 (version-1) -> version-2

-Last Updated on 2020-4-24 by Jialin Qiao.
+Last Updated on 2020-5-25 by Kaifeng Xue.

 ## 1. Delete Old